vskogstad/assignment1-basics/Answers.md

 I then tried to follow https://arxiv.org/html/2503.04715v1.
 They defined their step law as LR_optim = 1.79 * N**(-0.713) * D **(0.307).
 They reccomend really large batch sizes (and they train for a lot of tokens to find optimal point in the loss landscape).
 With my limited amount of tokens, I don't think we can go all the way up to the perfect batch size as the number of steps will be to small.
 As the LR is not really connected to the batch size, I just use it directly giving 0.005 as max LR. min LR of 0.00001.
 Doing this for a full training loss yields a loss of 1.33.

 After this I tried running the Muon optimizer with 0 tuning of LR, yielding worse performance and a final loss of 1.7.
 Looking at https://arxiv.org/abs/2502.16982 I used their modified optimization formula for converting tuned adam learning rates.
-Running the model using Muon yielded a final loss of  .
+I found a bug in my implementation which made the previous result irrellevant.
+Running the model using Muon yielded a final loss of 1.35 with half the training data of the adamw-run (No actual tuning for muon).

 **Batch-size experiment**
 Reccomended batch sizes in literature are high, both for system reasons and for extracting generalized learning across the batch.
 Given our very limited amount of tokens, where our model is nowhere near overtrained, a theoretically optimal batch size, will give very few steps (< 26 steps for our case).
 Taking more steps in roughly the right direction is going to give a lower final loss than fewer steps in exactly the right direction.
 (Although the later would probably yield a better model with continued training).

+I started tuning with as high a batch size as I could fit (512) and decreased to 256, 128, 64 and 1.
+It reached the lowest loss for for 128 though the MFU was better with high

 **Generated text**